micromata/generator-baumeister/app/templates/_README.md

 ## Dependencies

 - Node.js
-- Bower
 - Grunt

 ### Node.js

 The major dependency is [Node.js](http://nodejs.org/) including the Node.js package manager called »npm«.
-The other depencies can be installed with npm.
+The other dependencies, like Bootstrap, jQuery and other good stuff, can be installed with npm.

 Please enter the following in your terminal if your aren’t sure about the availability of Node.js and npm on your machine: